VanEck Australian Floating Rate ETF

 VanEck Australian Floating Rate ETF (FLOT, formerly VanEck Vectors Australian Floating Rate ETF) invests in a diversified portfolio of Australian dollar denominated floating rate bonds with the aim of providing investment returns (before management costs) that closely track the returns of the Bloomberg Aus Bond Credit FRN 0+ Yr Index (BAFRN0).

 Buy Australian shares starting with FLOT.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 What is the VanEck Australian Floating Rate ETF (FLOT)?

 Floating Rate Notes (FRNs) are a type of bond designed to move with interest rates.
 FRNs pay interest (known as “coupons”) that vary according to short-term interest rates, therefore providing reduced interest rate risk, known as “duration” risk.

 FLOT ETF gives you a diversified portfolio of FRNs that are of investment grade quality.
 FLOT includes bonds issued by corporate entities such as the Big 4 Aussie banks, foreign banks, other lending institutions and Australian listed property trusts (A-REITs).

 What are the benefits of the FLOT ETF?

 Find the main benefits of the FLOT ETF here:

 Concerns about rising rates have prompted many investors to consider moving out of longer-duration bonds.